mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-3.md

 It is pretty much the same situation as we've seen in the [last](https://www.road-to-cuba-and-beyond.com/testing-of-cuba-applications-part-2/) blog post where we tried to use `AppBeans.get()` directly in the code of the Customer.

 ### Mocking through subclass and dependency injection
 So what can we do in this case?
-Upps, did I above said: DI works like a charme in services?
+Upps, did I above said: DI works like a charm in services?
 Right, so for `dataManager` this is true, but we have another dependency here: `LoadContext.create()`.
-This one is not created through DI, therefore we are at the same situation as in the entites case.
+This one is not created through DI, therefore we are in the same situation as in the entities case.

 To solve this, we can use both approaches: Mock through DI (the `dataManager`) as well as the Subclass (the `LoadContext`).

-In order to allow that we have to change the implementation slightly to enable useful and minimally invasive subclassing.
+In order to allow that, we have to change the implementation slightly to enable useful and minimally invasive subclassing.

 {% highlight groovy %}